fieryhenry/tbcms/README.md

 ## Installation

 1. Install [Python](https://www.python.org/downloads/) >= 3.9
-1. Run `pip install -U bcmbps`
+1. Run `pip install -U cpsmailbox`

 ## Usage

-1. Run `python -m bcmbps` or `py -m bcmbps` depending on your system.
+1. Run `python -m cpsmailbox` or `py -m cpsmailbox` depending on your system.
-1. Run `python -m bcmbps --help` for more information.
+1. Run `python -m cpsmailbox --help` for more information.
 1. Read [jamesiotio's CITM](https://github.com/jamestiotio/CITM) on how to format the list of presents.
 1. Create a file called `presents.json` somewhere and put your presents in it.
-1. Run `python -m bcmbps --presents path/to/presents.json` to start server.
+1. Run `python -m cpsmailbox --presents path/to/presents.json` to start server.

 Example presents.json